Why Choose Us

-- Whether your child’s heart needs a simple repair, a complex procedure, or a transplant, our surgical outcomes are consistently among the best in the nation.
+- Whether your child needs a simple heart repair, a complex procedure or a transplant, our surgical outcomes are among the best in the nation year after year.

 - See more of our outstanding statistics and outcomes.

 Experts Working Together, Ready to Partner with You

-- With more than 40 pediatric cardiologists, we have experience diagnosing and treating every kind of heart problem.
-Whether your child’s heart condition is mild or critical, we offer the full spectrum of cardiac care in a child-focused, healing environment.
+- Our more than 40 pediatric cardiologists have experience diagnosing and treating every kind of heart problem.
+Whether your child’s heart condition is mild or critical, we offer any needed cardiac care in a child-focused, healing environment.

-- We will discuss your child’s condition and treatment options in ways you can understand.
-We will work closely with you and your child’s referring physician to create a treatment plan to meet your child’s unique needs.
+- We will discuss your child’s condition and treatment options in ways you understand.
+Working closely with you and your child’s referring physician, we will create a treatment plan to meet your child’s unique needs.

 - Meet your care team.

 Complete, Lifelong Cardiac Care

-- Early detection of problems with a developing fetus means you have more time to make decisions and plan care.
-The cardiologists in our Prenatal Diagnosis and Treatment Centerare able to make fast, accurate prenatal diagnoses .
-By combining our expertise with the latest technologies, we are able to detect congenital heart defects as early as 14 weeks’ gestation.
+- If you are pregnant, learning more about your baby’s heart problems gives you more time to make decisions and plan care.
+The cardiologists in our Prenatal Diagnosis and Treatment Program can make fast, accurate diagnoses of congenital heart defects as early as 14 weeks’ gestation.

 - Our Arrhythmia Program provides comprehensive treatment and evaluation to children and teens with heart rhythm problems from the simple to the complex.

-- In partnership with the University of Washington, we’ve created an Adult Congenital Heart Disease program to protect your child’s long-term health as they grow and transition to adulthood.
+- We work with the University of Washington to provide an Adult Congenital Heart Disease program to protect your child’s long-term health as they grow and transition to adulthood.

 Advanced Treatments, Compassionate Care

-- We provide comprehensive care for pediatric heart failure – including options such as medicine, cardiac catheterization, ventricular assist device and surgery – that can help delay or avoid a transplant.
+- We provide comprehensive care for pediatric heart failure — including medicines, pacemakers, mechanical pumps (ventricular assist devices) and surgery — that can help delay or avoid a heart transplant.

-- In our 16-bed pediatric Cardiac Intensive Care Unit (CICU), we offer the most specialized care and advanced technology available – along with comfort and privacy for you and your child.
+- In our pediatric Cardiac Intensive Care Unit, we offer the most specialized care and advanced technology available, along with comfort and privacy for you and your child.